isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-outdoor-wood-deck/index.md

 You can refresh the damaged and weathered wooden surfaces using KILZ Over-Armor Textured for surface preservation and protection.
 Your deck will also last longer - about 35+ years.
 Painting the wooden deck reduces the need and cost of regular maintenance.
 You'll have a clean and beautiful deck without needing a major clear up.

-Finally, the wooden deck paints offer [textured acrylic durability](https://pestpolicy.com/can-you-use-acrylic-paint-on-metal/) to effectively endure unrelenting weather conditions and massive foot traffic. https://youtu.be/JTKJH44t5wc
+Finally, the wooden deck paints offer [textured acrylic durability](https://pestpolicy.com/can-you-use-acrylic-paint-on-metal/)to effectively endure unrelenting weather conditions and massive foot traffic. https://youtu.be/JTKJH44t5wc

 ###  For Oil-based Paint